Lemoncode/redux-by-sample/04 Thunk/readme.md

-# 05 Thunk
+# 04 Thunk

-This sample takes as its starting point "_03 Refactor_"
+This sample takes as its starting point "_03 ColorPicker_"

 Let's play with async calls and middleware (redux thunk).